davletovb/intellibot/README.md

 Install Dependencies: Run pip install -r requirements.txt to install the required Python dependencies.
 Run the Bot: Execute python telegram_bot.py to start the bot.

+## Future Plans

+I am constantly working to improve Intellibot and expand its capabilities.
+Here are some of the enhancements I have planned for the future:

+* Integration with More Platforms: In addition to Telegram, I am planning to integrate Intellibot with other popular messaging platforms to make it more accessible.
+Currently testing Whatsapp.
+* Improved AI Capabilities: I aim to continuously improve its capabilities, making it more intelligent and capable of understanding complex queries.
+* Customizable Personality: I plan to add features that allow users to customize the personality of Intellibot, making the chat experience more personalized and enjoyable.
+* Connect to more sources, such as Twitter, LinkedIn, Reddit, and blogs.
+Users should be able to give a list of accounts and blogs to get summaries.

+Stay tuned for these exciting updates!

 ## Contribute

-We welcome contributions from the community.
+I welcome contributions from the community.
 Feel free to open an issue or submit a pull request!

 ## License